AFLucas-UOM/Storyboard-AI/README.md

 ### Media Generation

-- **Image and Video Integration**: AI-generated visuals and videos are embedded into the story creation process to enhance storytelling.
+- **Image Integration**: AI-generated visuals are embedded into the story creation process to enhance storytelling.
 - **Interactive Animations**: Enhances the story presentation with animated elements.

 ## Motivation